3PD Specialists in Harley Street

 What causes 3PD?

-Research is ongoing but at this time evidence supports the idea that 3PD isas a result of the brain’s heightened awareness and sensitivity to your balance and surroundings.
-It is usually as a result of a trigger, which can be still be present, which results in changes to how the brain processes information coming from your inner ear vestibular system and vision. .
+Research is ongoing but at this time evidence supports the idea that 3PD is a result of the brain’s heightened awareness and sensitivity to your balance and surroundings.
+It is usually triggered by an event, which may still be present, causing changes in how the brain processes information from your inner ear vestibular system and vision.

 How is it diagnosed?

-3PD is diagnosed by first eliminating other potential causes of the patient’s symptoms and then confirming the patient has experienced PPPD symptoms for at least 3 consecutive months.
-Diagnosis can be tricky simply because 3PD is not a condition whose symptoms appear on X-rays, MRIs or CAT scans.
-Hence detailed assessment is required to avoid misdiagnosis.
-This includes detailed history, examination of your balance system, and tests of hearing and vestibular function.
-An MRI scan is also usually requested to investigate for any other structural abnormalities such as brain tumour.
-Blood tests
+3PD is diagnosed by first eliminating other potential causes of the patient’s symptoms and confirming the patient has experienced PPPD symptoms for at least 3 consecutive months.
+Diagnosis can be tricky because 3PD symptoms do not appear on X-rays, MRIs, or CAT scans.
+Hence, detailed assessment is required to avoid misdiagnosis.
+This includes detailed history, examination of the balance system, and tests of hearing and vestibular function.
+An MRI scan is usually requested to check for other structural abnormalities such as a brain tumour.
+Blood tests may also be conducted.

 How is 3PD treated?

-Research indicates that some 80% of patients show improvement in their symptoms as a result of treatment, with some experiencing complete resolution.
-Those treatments include balance rehab, (known as “vestibular rehabilitation”), CBT therapy and certain medications.
-Physical therapy is sometimes employed in order to retrain the body and mind to react to motion in a normal way.
+Research indicates around 80% of patients improve with treatment, some experiencing complete resolution.
+Treatments include balance rehabilitation (vestibular rehabilitation), cognitive behavioral therapy (CBT), and certain medications.
+Physical therapy may also be used to retrain the body and mind to react to motion normally.

 What medications are used to treat 3PD?